-Ironwood’s Most Popular Attraction: Stormy Kromer
+Ironwood Michigan’s Most Popular Attraction: Stormy Kromer Factory

-Ironwood has a rich history of mining and the timber industry.
+Ironwood, Michigan has a rich history of mining and the timber industry.
 By the turn of the century (1900) there were 6 iron ore mines operating in the Ironwood area.
 By 1920 there were almost 16,000 residents in Ironwood.
 With the conclusion of the logging era and the decline of mining (Ironwood’s last mine closed in 1965) population has declined to a little over 5,000 residents.

 While tourism (in the summer to nearby Black River Harbor Scenic Rec Area and Porcupine Mountains Wilderness Park and winter to the area’s four downhill ski areas) is now Ironwood’s main industry, a rising star is the Stormy Kromer & Jacquart Industries facility providing good paying jobs and a fascinating factory tour.